How technology can help your business scale up and transform

 1. Technology improves business

-40% of businesses report better agility, flexibility and responsiveness after they have deployed a cloud computing solution, such as SaaS.
-The effect of technology on a company can be gauged by the popularity of cloud computing.
+40% of companies report better agility, flexibility, and responsiveness, after deploying a cloud computing solution, such as SaaS.
+The popularity of cloud computing can gauge the effect of technology on a company.

 The current generation wants to work for themselves, and they desire success.
-They have understood how technology and digital transformation is mankind’s new fire.
+They have understood how technology and digital transformation is humankind’s new fire.
 Their subsequent-technology investments have driven an industry disrupter.

-Today small to mid-size industries have better access to software development, business software, apps and other business technology solutions that are better than the varieties used by big corporations from a couple of decades ago.
+Today small to mid-size industries have better access to software development, business software, apps, and another digital transformation roadmap that are better than the varieties used by big corporations from a couple of decades ago.

 2. Technology is “worth it!”

 When one thinks of implementing a technology strategy, spending big bucks is the first thing that comes to mind.
 However, spending on digital transformation is worth the overhead.
-A recent Forbes article broke down the cost of technology when compared to the cost of other business processes.
+A recent Forbes article broke down the cost of technology compared to other business processes.
 Take an outsourced project vs. the expense on an in house team.
-Office space costs $2 per hour and an experienced worker costs approximately $60 per hour.
+Office space costs $2 per hour, and an experienced worker costs approximately $60 per hour.
 Now, let’s compare that to an offshore software development team that is currently building/executing your software strategy.

-New software development with a pro who is working on a workstation that supports the latest tech solutions without any technical issues or lag costs exponentially less at just $0.20 per hour.
-Clearly, it is worth it to pay mere cents per hour for tools that will allow for greater reach to a broader audience.
+New software development with a pro working on a workstation that supports the latest tech solutions without any technical issues or lag costs exponentially less at just $0.20 per hour.
+It is worth it to pay mere cents per hour for tools that will allow for greater reach to a broader audience.

 3. Technology builds better interactions with the market/customer

-One of the foremost goals of all businesses in terms of its customer interactions is to enhance customer loyalty.
-Apart from rule numero uno, which is to offer quality products and services, a business needs to be responsive to customers.
+One of the foremost goals of all businesses in terms of customer interactions is to enhance customer loyalty.
+Apart from rule numero uno, which offers quality products and services, a business needs to be responsive to customers.

 New technologies have come to market to make it easier for businesses to provide customer service.
-The number of channels through which a business interacts with the market/customers has also increased and so has the level of detail of these interactions.
+The number of channels through which business interacts with market/customers also increased; so has the level of detail of these interactions.

 The key is data management and analytics.
-Data is collected from customers to analyse their preferences.
-This data is then used to generate market/customer insights that would enhance the effectiveness of targeted marketing.
+Data is collected from customers to analyze their preferences.
+This data is utilized in the future to generate market/customer insights that would enhance the effectiveness of targeted marketing.

 40% of businesses report better agility and responsiveness after deploying Cloud Computing.Click To Tweet

-So now, we have gone through what a lean and aligned tech strategy can offer a business and why every business should be investing in technology.
+We have now gone through what a lean and aligned tech strategy can offer a business and why every company should be investing in technology.
 However, at the same time, it poses new challenges for organizations.

 Technology Challenges For Businesses

-- The management of a company might indulge in its tech strategy a little too much and over emphasise on business transformation thus causing the focus of the company to shift from the customer to the technology.
+- The management of a company might indulge in its tech strategy a little too much and overemphasize business transformation, thus causing the company to shift from the customer to the technology.
 As a result of the shift from “what we can do for the customer..” becomes “What we can do technologically.”
-The company might then come up with a tech-intensive product that though extremely advanced, is not of any use to the customer or business itself.
+The company might then develop a tech-intensive product that is not used to the customer or business itself, though too advanced.

-So what is the ideal recipe for a progressive and fruitful technology investment, the coveted technology mix; The answer, prioritization.
+So why digital transformation?
+And what is the ideal recipe for progressive and fruitful technology investment, the coveted technology mix; The answer, prioritization.

-Funds for technology investment should be allocated based on the relevance of technology to the organization in the short, medium, and long term.
+Technology investment funds are allocated based on the relevance of technology to the organization in the short, medium, and long term.
 Technical professionals in the company can guide management in these matters.
-Their interactions with experts assist them in discerning the ideal technology mix they need for their own company and determine the scale of technology investment needed to create and run the technology mix.
+Their interactions with experts help them discerning the ideal technology mix they need for their own company and determine the scale of technology investment required to create and run the technology mix.

 Another report concludes that 94% of Workplaces Struggle with the apps and software they use

-Through periodic reviews of budgets, top management can take stock of the recommendations made by the technicians and adjust the company’s financial disbursement.
-This would in turn minimize the wastage of technology investment funds while optimizing productivity.
+Through periodic reviews of budgets, top management can take stock of the technicians’ recommendations and adjust the company’s financial disbursement.
+It would, in turn, minimize the wastage of technology investment funds while optimizing productivity.

-If you have a limited budget or time and want to stay focused to your business key objectives the best solution is to connect with the right software outsourcing partner.
+If you have a limited budget or time and want to stay focused on your business key objectives, the best solution is to connect with the right software outsourcing partner.

 And now, we come to the customer.
 Customers also play a vital role in determining the allocation of company funds.
-As technical staff interact with the customer and explain product features and service highlights, they learn more about the customer’s needs.
-Technicians pass on this information to the R&D team, which then makes the necessary updates in the development process.
+As technical staff interact with the customer and explain product features and service highlights, they learn more about their needs.
+Technicians pass on this information to the R&D team, making the necessary updates in the development process.

 But now, let’s take a look at reality.
 Technology investment could prove not very cost-effective to a company.
 Before launching a technology investment, competitive organizations must ask themselves the following questions.